 - “His communications originated in the confidence that they would not be disclosed”;

 - “The element of confidentiality is essential to fully and satisfactorily maintain the relationship between the affected parties”;

 - “Community agreement that the relationship must be sedulously fostered”; and

 - “The injury potentially sustained to the relationship because of the disclosure of the communication outweighs the benefit of correctly disposing of litigation”.

 Because the plaintiff failed to establish these factors, the court ultimately ruled that “Where there is an indication that a person’s social network sites contain information relevant to the prosecution or defense of a lawsuit…and the law’s general dispreference for the allowance of privileges, access to those sites should be freely granted”.

 So, what do you think?
-Have you encountered a case where preservation of text messages was a critical component?
+There have been other cases where the discoverability of social media was called into question – have you experienced any?
 Please share any comments you might have or if you’d like to know more about a particular topic.

 P.S. – For those (like me) who didn’t know what the word “sedulously” meant, I’ve provided a link to the definition above… 🙂